 Representation matters.
 This story simply had to be told.
 Through my ups and downs, and with the help of amazing supporters who love me, I got it done.
 Now, we’ll have a graphic novel with an all black cast and mostly female presenting characters, being published this year with Inbeon Studios.
 This means new cosplays, inspired youngsters of color, and a new wave of fans who feel their stories are valid.
 If you have put off creating that thing of yours you think might be amazing but aren’t sure, my advice is, no matter how slowly you do it, do it.
 If you have the idea to do it, it is needed in the world.

-Now, for those of you who are curious, please watch the play, before continuing to read this article, as the rest of this article contains spoilers, easter eggs, hidden meanings/insprations, and behind the scenes looks at the full story.
+The rest of this article contains spoilers, easter eggs, hidden meanings/insprations, and behind the scenes looks at the full story.